opentoonz/opentoonz_docs/source/interface_overview.rst

 OpenToonz allows users to choose a specific language for the software interface, including menus, commands, tooltips, and on-screen messages.
 Currently available languages are: English, German, Spanish, French, Italian, Russian, Japanese and Chinese.

-There are several included themes to choose from: Default, Blue, Dark and Light.
+There are also several included themes to choose from: Default, Blue, Dark and Light.

 The interface themes are defined by means of a QSS file, whose concepts, terminology, and syntax are inspired by CSS files (HTML Cascading Style Sheets).
 The QSS files also refers to a set of PNG images that are used to create interface widgets.